Lok-Chi Chan's philosophy website

 About me

-This is Lok-Chi Chan(陳樂知).
-I am an Associate Professor of Philosophy at National Taiwan University and the CEO of the NTU Center for Traditional and Scientific Metaphysics (TSM Center).
-Born and raised in Hong Kong, I acquired my PhD from the University of Sydney in 2017, following a First Class BA Honours from Monash University in 2011.
-My academic focus lies in the philosophy of mind, metaphysics, and philosophy of religion, with a particular emphasis on the philosophical worldview of metaphysical naturalism.
-This involves the exploration of significant themes like qualia and consciousness, the metaphysical nature of matter (especially its intrinsic and categorical properties), and the characterisation of naturalism and physicalism.
-Apart from the discussions concerning the nature and setups of naturalism, I maintain an interest in its dialogue with historical metaphysics (esp. from the 17th to the 20th century) and various forms of non-naturalisms (e.g. idealism and theism).
+Lok-Chi Chan(陳樂知)is an Associate Professor of Philosophy at National Taiwan University and the current CEO of the NTU Center for Traditional and Scientific Metaphysics (TSM Center).
+Born and raised in Hong Kong, he acquired his PhD from the University of Sydney in 2017, following a First Class BA Honours from Monash University in 2011.
+His academic focus lies in the philosophy of mind, metaphysics, and philosophy of religion, with a particular emphasis on the philosophical worldview of metaphysical naturalism.
+This involves the exploration of themes like qualia and consciousness, the metaphysical nature of matter (especially its intrinsic and categorical properties), and the characterisation of naturalism and physicalism.
+Apart from the discussions concerning the nature and setups of naturalism, he maintains an interest in its dialogue with historical metaphysics (esp. from the 17th to the 20th century) and various forms of non-naturalisms (e.g. idealism and theism).

-My media interview (in Chinese), in which I discussed my philosophical views and development:
+Chan's media interview (in Chinese), in which he discussed his philosophical views and development:

 https://fishandhappiness.blogspot.com/2022/01/blog-post.html